21 Sep Exercising after Breast Reduction

 The recovery process can be broadly divided into three stages:

-- Week 3-6: At this point, Dr. Guy Watts may allow light exercises, such as walking and simple, light stretches
+- Week 3-6: At this point, Dr. Guy Watts may allow light exercises, such as walking and light stretches.

 DOWNLOAD DR WATTS’ GUIDE TO BREAST REDUCTION